DaleWebb/real-time-poll/README.md

-# Building a real-time polls application with Node.js, AngularJS and MongoDB
+# Building a real-time polls application with Node.js, AngularJS and ~~MongoDB~~ TaffyDB

 This application allows you to create polls - and enables users to vote on polls, with the results updating in real-time.
 The app accompanies the IBM developerWorks article [Building a real-time application with Node.js, AngularJS and MongoDB](http://www.ibm.com/developerworks/article_url_here).

+I have modified the app to work without MongoDB, and instead use TaffyDB - "The JavaScript Database"

 The app uses the following libraries and frameworks:

 * Node.js
 * Express
 * Jade templates
+* ~~Mongoose~~
-* Mongoose
+* TaffyDB
 * AngularJS
 * Bootstrap 3
 * Socket.io

-## Demo

-You can see the app running live at [http://dwnodepolls.ng.bluemix.net/](http://dwnodepolls.ng.bluemix.net/).

 ## License